wycats/javascript-decorators/README.md

 * an expression
 * that evaluates to a function
-* that takes the target, name, and property descriptor as arguments
+* that takes the target, name, and decorator descriptor as arguments
-* and optionally returns a property descriptor to install on the target object
+* and optionally returns a decorator descriptor to install on the target object

 Consider a simple class definition: